Samsar4/CompTIA-Security-SY0-501-Study-Guide/All-Chapters.md

 	* **TCP port 1194**, but can be changed

 ## IPSec - IP Security
-is a suite of protocols developed to ensure the integrity, confidentiality and authentication of data communications over an IP network.
+Is a suite of protocols developed to ensure the integrity, confidentiality and authentication of data communications over an IP network.

 🛑 IPSec works at the IP layer